• Skip to primary navigation

 The base is made with peanut butter, oat flour, and maple syrup, so it comes together quickly and firms up nicely once chilled.
 Then you add a smooth chocolate layer on top, which gives each bite that sweet-salty balance that makes these so good.

-I also love that these are easy to keep in the fridge or freezer.
+I also love that these no bake peanut butter chocolate bars are easy to keep in the fridge or freezer.
 They’re great for meal prep, easy to portion out, and nice to have on hand when you want a homemade treat that is ready to go!

-Ingredients needed
+Ingredients Needed

 Making a batch of these no-bake chocolate peanut butter bars are simple and requires only four ingredients.

-• Peanut butter: You’ll need 1 cup of creamy peanut butter for the base and more for the topping if you’re mixing it with the melted chocolate.
-I like salted peanut butter for the sweet-salty flavor, but creamy unsalted works too.
+• Peanut butter: You’ll need creamy peanut butter for the base and more for the topping if you’re mixing it with the melted chocolate.
+I like salted peanut butter for the sweet-salty flavor, but creamy unsalted works too!

-• Oat flour: You’ll need 1 cup of oat flour to give the bars structure and a soft, sturdy texture.
+• Oat flour: Oat flour gives the bars structure and a soft, sturdy texture.
 Store-bought is usually a little finer, but homemade works too if you blend rolled oats until very smooth.
+Using oat flour make these peanut butter bars completely gluten-free!

-• Maple syrup: You’ll need 1/4 cup maple syrup to sweeten the bars and help bring the base together.
+• Maple syrup: This sweetens the bars and help bring the base together.
 Honey or agave can work too.

-• Chocolate chips: You’ll need 1/2 cup of chocolate chips for the topping.
+• Chocolate chips: For the topping!
 Mini chocolate chips melt easily, but regular chocolate chips work just as well!
 You can use semi-sweet or dark chocolate chips.

 Tip: For a yummy twist, you can add 1/2 cup of shredded coconut or chopped nuts as a topping.
 It can add an additional crunch and texture.

-Pour the melted chocolate over the top of the peanut butter layer and spread it out evenly.
-Place the dish in the freezer for about 1 hour, or until the bars are firm enough to slice cleanly.
+Step 3: Assemble and freeze.
+Pour the melted chocolate mixture over the peanut butter base and spread evenly.
+Transfer to the freezer for 1 hour, or until fully set and firm enough to slice cleanly.

-Recipe Tips
+Erin’s Expert Recipe Tips

-Below are some common peanut butter bar recipe questions.
+Below are some common no bake peanut butter bar recipe questions.
 Don’t see the answer you’re looking for?
 Leave a comment at the bottom of this post!

 Usually, that means the mixture is a little too dry, or the peanut butter was too thick.
 Make sure everything is fully mixed, and the base is soft enough to press firmly into the pan.
 Using a creamier peanut butter helps a lot.
-Similar peanut butter bar recipes and troubleshooting posts flag dry dough and not enough binding fat as common reasons bars fall apart.

 Yes.
 Double the ingredients and use a 9×13 pan if you want a bigger batch for sharing or meal prep.